Live at Ludlow Garage: 1970

 Live at Ludlow Garage: 1970 is an album by the Allman Brothers Band.
 It was recorded live at Ludlow Garage in Cincinnati on April 11, 1970.
 It was released by Polydor Records on April 20, 1990.

+"Dimples" and "I'm Gonna Move to the Outskirts of Town" had already been released about a year earlier on the Dreams box set.

 The entire recording, including an unreleased rendition of "In Memory of Elizabeth Reed", was remastered and released on a 2015 reissue of Idlewild South.